Probing the Inert Doublet Dark Matter Model with Cherenkov Telescopes: Gamma-ray Signals of the IDM

 we show in the upper panel the sum of the cross sections of the channels that produce a broad continuum gamma-ray spectrum ($H^0 H^0\rightarrow W^+W^-,~ZZ,~hh$), in the lower-left panel the sum of the channels that produce gamma-ray lines ($H^0 H^0\rightarrow \gamma\gamma,~\gamma Z$) and in the lower-right panel the channel producing the internal bremsstrahlung signal ($H^0 H^0\rightarrow W^+W^-\gamma$).
 In the figures, we also highlight our six benchmark points from Table \ref{table:Spectra} by the tags \circled{1} to \circled{6}.

 The upper plot of Fig.~\ref{fig:x-sections} also includes our derived limits on the cross section into the final state $W^+W^-$ (solid black line) .
 These limits are calculated by adapting the same procedure as in the H.E.S.S.\ collaboration publication \cite{Abramowski:2011hc} (to be briefly described in the next section).
 These limits, and all the limits {\it we} derived in this paper, are under the assumption of the Einasto DM density profile using a local DM density of $\rho_\odot = 0.39$~GeV/cm$^3$ and our various data sets are from the inner Galactic center sky region specified in \cite{Abramowski:2011hc,Abramowski:2013ax} unless otherwise stated.
 In the same plot we also include limits from the analysis of Ref.~\cite{Giesen:2015ufa} using preliminary measurements of the cosmic antiproton-to-proton fraction by the AMS-02 collaboration~\cite{AMS02} (solid red line).
-The lower left panel instead includes the limit derived by the H.E.S.S. collaboration in Ref.~\cite{Abramowski:2013ax} for dark matter annihilation into $\gamma\gamma$, while the right panel, for the BM4 (IB only) benchmark point of \cite{Bringmann:2007nk}, corresponding to the neutralino annihilation $\chi^0\chi^0\rightarrow W^+ W^- \gamma$ ~\cite{Bergstrom:2005ss} and which produces a similar spectrum as $H^0 H^0\rightarrow W^+ W^- \gamma$.
+The two plots in the lower panel instead includes the limits derived by the H.E.S.S. collaboration on the channels $\gamma\gamma$ and $W^+ W^-\gamma$~\cite{Abramowski:2013ax}, respectively.
 Furthermore, the Fermi-LAT Collaboration searches for gamma-ray signals from dwarf spheroidal galaxies provide relevant limits \cite{Ackermann:2015zua}.
 However, the DM annihilation cross sections predictions can be somewhat different in these galaxies, because the DM velocity dispersion is lower there than in the Galactic center region, and consequently we do not include them in our analysis.

 To examine the expected reach of the upcoming CTA telescope, we show in the upper plot the projected limits on annihilations into $W^+W^-$ as derived in \cite{Silverwood:2014yza}, assuming 100 hours of observation of a Milky Way center region, and in the lower right plot the limit predictions on monochromatic photons from \cite{Ibarra:2015tya} (after a proper rescaling of their limits on narrow boxed shaped spectra), assuming an observation time of 112 hours of the Galactic center region given in \cite{Abramowski:2011hc,Abramowski:2013ax}.